rohinanad/Naderi-CS395-Midterm/README.md

   - #### Random Quote
     - The bottom of the screen should contain a centered, randomized quote.
     - You can utilize the Quotable API at this URL to obtain a random quote: `https://api.quotable.io/random`.
+      - APIs, **application programming interfaces**, are a way for different applications to interact with each other.
+      - The Quotable API returns an `Object` when you visit the URL linked above; this means we can parse the `Object`'s values via the `fetch()` function in JavaScript.
+[View this link for an example of implementing a fetch() request.](https://developer.mozilla.org/en-US/docs/Web/API/fetch#examples)
   - #### Pomodoro Timer
     - Implement a Pomodoro timer feature that allows users to set focused work intervals and short breaks
     - Display the countdown timer prominently on the screen.